 - Take some brief notes or pictures about each visit, including things you liked and things you didn’t particularly like.
 Take business cards from any adult you meet and write a note on the back about something this adult said during your visit about the college.
 These notes will be helpful during application and acceptance time next year.
 Remember to write thank you emails or cards to anyone key you met on your trip within 72 hours of your return home.

 - Use these visits to refine and expand your child’s college list.
-She may find a kind of college she likes, and you will need to research additional schools.
-Fall visits are also great and a great chance to visit some top schools or even new schools.
+Juniors may find a kind of college they like, and you will need to research additional schools.
+Fall visits are also great for a repeat visit to top schools, especially where seniors can interview, or visit new colleges recently added because of new test scores or interests.